joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

 Up to that point, Recurrent Neural Networks (RNNs) were considered state-of-the-art for language translation, and the paper introduced a key idea, *attention*, to address some shortcomings in RNNs.
-To gain a basic understanding of the key concepts of the transformer model, we'll need to review some background on sequential data and RNNs, which we can think of as an effort to enable enable neural networks to learn patterns in sequential data.
+To gain a basic understanding of the key concepts of the transformer model, we'll review some background on sequential data and RNNs, which we can think of as an effort to enable enable neural networks to learn patterns in sequential data.

 Sequential Data
 ^^^^^^^^^^^^^^^^
-Sequential data, also sometimes called temporal data, is just data that contains an ordered or temporal structure.
-There are many types of sequential data all around us; for example:
+Sequential data, also sometimes called temporal data, is just data that contains an ordered
+structure or a temporal dimension.
+There are many types of sequential data all around us; for instance:

 * The individual words within a text of natural language.
 * The position of a moving object or projectile.